DocsCredential formatsmDocsStandards and technology

 mDocs are high assurance identity credentials.
 Verifiers must be able to authenticate their issuers to enable digital trust workflows within the ecosystem.

 X.509 certificates are a standardised format for digital certificates, fundamental to Public Key Infrastructure (PKI).
-Each certificate includes a public key and details about the certificate holder, binding this information to a specific identity.
-Public key validation and verification processes guarantee that the information in the certificate aligns with the claimed identity, maintaining the overall security and trustworthiness of the PKI infrastructure.
+Each certificate includes a public key and details about the certificate itself, binding this information to a specific entity.
+Public key validation and verification processes guarantee that the information in the certificate aligns with the claimed entity, maintaining the overall security and trustworthiness of the PKI infrastructure.

 X.509 certificates commonly use certificate chains which encompass multiple layers of digital certificates to establish a chain of trust.
 The PKI hierarchy begins with a root certificate, acting as the highest authority that issues intermediate certificates, creating a chain of trust leading to end-entity certificates (such as mDocs).
 Certificate chain validation ensures the integrity of this hierarchy, confirming that each certificate in the chain is legitimate, signed by its issuer and has not been revoked.